BuhleMtshali/BuhleMtshali/README.md

 # 💫 About Me:

 👋🏽 Hey!
-I’m Buhle — a Software Engineer building strong foundations in data engineering, with a soft spot for security on the side 🛡️👀
+I’m Buhle — a Software Engineer laying solid foundations in data engineering, with a growing focus on data & cloud security 🛡️

-🐍 comfy in Python, surviving Java 😅, getting cozy with cloud ☁️, and building data pipelines like it’s Tetris on hard mode 🧩
+🐍 fluent in Python, surviving Java 😅, getting comfy with SQL & cloud ☁️ — building data pipelines like it’s Tetris on hard mode 🧩

-🔍 curious about cybersecurity, threat models, and how systems actually break (yes, crime shows influenced this)
+🔍 curious about cybersecurity, threat models, and how systems actually break (yes, crime shows definitely played a role)

 🎓 BSc in IT (Emerging Technologies)

-🧠 engineering first, security later — intentionally
+🧠 engineering first, security layered in — intentionally

-💻 usually found writing code, wrangling datasets, parsing logs, and debugging things that worked 5 minutes ago
+💻 usually found writing code, wrangling datasets, parsing logs, and debugging things that worked perfectly 5 minutes ago

-⚙️ learning deeply. building patiently. securing when it counts
+⚙️ learning deeply · building patiently · securing what matters

 <br>📬 Let’s connect: [LinkedIn](https://www.linkedin.com/in/zanobuhle-mtshali-2a6496210/)<br>